stevencombs/retrocombs.github.io/_posts/2015/2015-02-15-syma-x5c-1-unboxing.md

 * 360° flips
 * HD camera

-I made my [purchase from GearBest](http://www.gearbest.com/rc-quadcopters/pp_73260.html#vip=15513).
+I made my purchase from GearBest, however, you can get purchase these in [America from Amazon as well](http://www.amazon.com/s/ref=as_li_ss_tl?_encoding=UTF8&camp=1789&creative=390957&field-keywords=syma%20x5c-1&linkCode=ur2&sprefix=syma%20x5c-1%2Caps%2C183&tag=bricinmypockb-20&url=search-alias%3Daps&linkId=J3FYHC6IV22I3AGU).
 Shipped directly from China, it took about 3 weeks to arrive and required a trip to the post office for a signature (thanks Nikki!).
 Since arriving, I’ve had a chance to open up the box, try a few flights, and make a video.
 This thing is a blast to fly, although practice is required, and a whole bunch of fun.
-Well worth the [$50](http://www.gearbest.com/rc-quadcopters/pp_73260.html#vip=15513).
+Well worth the $50.
 I look forward to warmer weather for outside flights and further testing.

 For now, enjoy my unboxing gallery below to find out what’s in the box as well as read a few observations.